Program Policies

 - Failure of a didactic course

-- Failure of supervised clinical practice experience
+- Failure of two supervised clinical practice experiences

 - Violations of the university’s Academic Integrity Policy